bernar0507/Analise-e-Tratamento-de-Dados-Multivariados/README.md

 # What is this?
-This is a repository with  project developed in the curricular unit "Analise e Tratamento de Dados Multivariados" of my bioinformatics degree.
+This is a repository with  project developed in the curricular unit Multivariate Analysis and Data Processing of my bioinformatics degree.
 This project had the goal of let us know the basics of the programming language "R" by using it to study the Multiple Linear Regression Model.